Best Budget Lighting for YouTube Videos (Under $50) 2019

 Getting the right lighting for your videos is important for overall video quality.
 Without it you may find yourself washed out, grainy, yellow, or unevenly lit.

 Fortunately, finding a decent lighting source doesn't have to be expensive.
-In this post, I'll take you through an inexpensive setup for YouTubers starting out and give you my favorite lighting options.
+In this post, I'll take you through my favorite budget lighting setups for YouTubers and give you my thoughts on each.

 Run and Gun - Neewer CN-216